izennn/DockerForDummies/README.md

 A quick getting-started guide to incorporating docker, the **Dayta AI** way

-### **Before getting started: For the ML team**, all that is really needed to know is that a program with a dockerfile can be ran on any host OS with docker installed.
+### **For the ML team**, all you really need to know is that a program with a dockerfile can be ran on any host OS, given that Docker is installed on the host machine.

 Once the program is pulled, run `docker build` to build a docker container, then `docker run` to deploy the newly made app onto docker engine